How to Install and Connect a New Dishwasher

-Put In Place And LevelTurn the dishwasher right side up.
+Turn the dishwasher right side up.
 Slide the dishwasher into place under the kitchen counter, feeding the power cord, the water supply tube, and the drain hose through the holes in the sidewall of the cabinet.
 Line the appliance up to the center of the opening without pushing it too far back.

 Use the adjustable legs to raise and level the dishwasher, following the manufacturer's directions.
-You can unscrew the legs, with pliers if necessary, to bring the dishwasher up to counter height and level it.Continue to 7 of 10 below.
+You can unscrew the legs with pliers, if necessary, to bring the dishwasher up to counter height and level it.

 When you are satisfied with the placement of the dishwasher you can fasten it into place.
 Open the dishwasher door to access the mounting brackets.
-Use the screws provided to fasten the brackets to the cabinet under the lip of the counter.Continue to 8 of 10 below.
+Use the screws provided to fasten the brackets to the cabinet frame under the lip of the counter.

-Connect The Water Supply Line
+Connect the Water Supply Tube

-Connect the end of the water supply line to the water supply valve under the kitchen sink.
+Connect the end of the water supply tube to the water supply shut-off valve under the kitchen sink.
 (In a new installation, you may need to install this shutoff valve on the hot water pipe.)

-Connect The Drain Line
+Connect the Drain Hose

-Lastly, plug in the dishwasher’s electric cord.
-Before putting the face-plate on the front of the dishwasher, test it.
-Run the dishwasher through a full cycle making sure that it is taking in and draining water properly.
-Check once again for leaks under the dishwasher and under the kitchen sink.
+Plug in the dishwasher’s electric cord.
+Before putting the face plate on the front of the dishwasher, test it by running the dishwasher through a full cycle.
+Make sure that fresh water is being taken in and that drain water is flowing properly, with no leaks at any of the connections.

 The final step is to put the face plate back on the bottom front of the dishwasher.